matter-labs/zksync-lite-docs/docs/dev/accounts.md

 ethereum wallets that do not support message signing [additional ethereum transaction](#authorize-new-public-key-using-ethereum-transaction) is required. zkSync keys can be changed at any time.

+Transactions such as [Transfer](#transfer-in-the-zksync) and [Withdraw](#withdraw-token-from-the-zksync) are additionally signed using ethereum account of the wallet, this signature is used for additional security in case zkSync keys of the wallet are compromised.
+User is asked to sign readable representation of the transaction and signature check is performed when transaction is submitted to the zkSync.

 ### Creating wallet from ETH signer